Buying Plywood — Avoid Costly Mistakes | SplicePly

 • Commercial furniture

-This can result in bending, sagging, or joint failure over time.
+Insufficient thickness may result in bending, sagging, or structural failure over time.

-The ideal plywood thickness depends on the application and expected load conditions.
+Always select plywood thickness based on the expected load and application requirements.

 5. Ignoring Termite and Borer Resistance

-Many buyers fail to check whether the plywood has anti-termite and borer-resistant properties.
+Many buyers fail to verify whether the plywood has been treated for termite and borer resistance.

 • Reduced furniture lifespan